kodecocodes/i10t/user-notifications/user-notifications.markdown

 1. You create a `UNNotificationRequest` from the `content` and `trigger` you created above.
 You also provide the required unique identifier (the name of the randomly selected image) to use later when managing the request.
 2. You then call `add(_:withCompletionHandler)` on the shared user notification center to add your `request` to the notification queue.
 Take a look at the completion handler: if an error exists, you print it to the console and inform the caller.
 If the call was successful, you call the `completion(success:)` closure indicating success, which ultimately notifies its delegate `NotificationTableViewController` that a refresh of pending notifications is necessary.
 You'll learn more about `NotificationTableViewController` later in the chapter.

-Build and run, tap the **+** bar item, tap **Cuddle me now!** then quickly background the application with **Command + Shift + H**.
+Build and run, tap the **+** bar item, tap **Cuddle me now!** then quickly background the application (you can use **Command + Shift + H** to background the application if you are using the Simulator).
 Five seconds after you created the notification, you'll see the notification banner complete with your custom content:

 ![width=40%](./images/first-notification.png)

 ### Adding attachments

-Its seems a bit wasteful to only to use the URL of a beautiful image of a cactus as notification identifiers.
-It should be a short step to display the image on the notification.
+When you have such a beautiful cactus image, it seems a bit wasteful to only use it for the unique notification identifier.
+It would be nice to display this image in the notification itself as well.

-Back in `scheduleRandomNotification(inSeconds:completion:)`, add the following just below the `imageURL` declaration:
+To do this, back in `scheduleRandomNotification(inSeconds:completion:)`, add the following just below the `imageURL` declaration at the beginning of the method:

 ```swift
 let attachment = try!
 UNNotificationAttachment(identifier:
   randomImageName, url: imageURL, options: .none)
 ```

-A `UNNotificationAttachment` is an image, video, or audio attachment that presents with a notification.
+A `UNNotificationAttachment` is an image, video, or audio attachment that is included with a notification.
 It requires an identifier, for which you've used the `randomImageName` string, as well as a URL that points to a local resource of a supported type.

-This method throws an error if the media isn't readable or otherwise isn't supported.
+Note this method throws an error if the media isn't readable or otherwise isn't supported.
 But since you've included these images in your bundle, it's fairly safe to disable error propagation with a `try!`.

 Next, replace `//TODO: Add attachment` with the following: